luisao8/Online-Shop-Analytics/README.md

 ## SUMMARY:
 DATA CLEANING INSIGHTS:
-70.000 rows were cleared.
+*70.000 rows were cleared.
-3.000 which were not marked as cancelled o negative, but had not been taken off the dataset.
+*3.000 which were not marked as cancelled o negative, but had not been taken off the dataset.
 They artificially inflated the dataset 5%.
 If the shop counted them as real they would have much false hopes.
-6.4% of invoices, (570.000) products were not shipped because of human error.
+*6.4% of invoices, (570.000) products were not shipped because of human error.
 The shop can expect 75.000£ in bad debts for the year 2012.

 CANCELLATIONS:
-17% invoices (733.000 products wer cancelled.
+-17% invoices (733.000 products wer cancelled.
-Found harmful customers with hgih % of cancellations to look at by marketing team.
+-Found harmful customers with hgih % of cancellations to look at by marketing team.
-Developed a model that can predict future cancellations with 95% accuracy.
+-Developed a model that can predict future cancellations with 95% accuracy.
 It will hopefully help the shop run more efficiently.
-Saw a small relationship between country distance and cancellations.
+-Saw a small relationship between country distance and cancellations.
-Obtained a list of countries to investigate (USA 30% invoices cancelled...)
+-Obtained a list of countries to investigate (USA 30% invoices cancelled...)

 UNDERSTANDING DATASET
 Managed to identify wholesale and retail customers.
 Helpful for prior analysis.